Menu

 "Homer redivivus?
 Rethinking the Transmigration of the Soul in Ennius's Annals."
 Arethusa 54 (2021): 185–220.

-Book project: The Scientific Sublime in Imperial Rome: Manilius, Seneca, Lucan, and the Etna.
+Book project: The Scientific Sublime in Imperial Rome: Manilius, Seneca, Lucan, and the Aetna.